guidiandrea/matrixFactorization/README.md

 This falls inside the category of Collaborative Filtering methods, in fact it can't be used for a new user, it suffers of the cold start problem.

+I based the implementation of the Charu Aggarwal's book on Recommender Systems by Springer.